 1. Make sure WiFi is enabled on the camera.
 Some cameras have a button for this.
 Others have an accompanying app (like the LG 360 Cam) which uses Bluetooth to trigger WiFi on the camera.
 Consult the camera manual for more details.

-2. Choose the camera’s WiFi in your phone settings.
+3. Choose the (master) camera’s WiFi in your phone settings.
 If prompted, use the password that is indicated in your camera manual.

-5. You can add up to 4 cameras in the same way.
+6. You can add up to 4 Virb cameras in the same way.
 The rectangle-shaped minimize/maximize button at the top left will let you switch between their preview screens.
 If you want to remove a camera, tap the red minus icon at the top left of the respective preview screen.

 When you add the first external camera, the phone's internal camera automatically becomes disabled.
 However, it will still be present, so you can switch to it at any time and activate it via the green plus icon at the top left of the screen.